 The Dame and Her Trinkets

-Two years later seemed like enough time, enough time to make a decision, enough time to have become truly immortal.
-Yet there Tom sat, at the cashier desk of Borgin and Burkes, on a dusty stool.
-He was just flipping through The Secret of the Darkest Art like it was just some boring, common, muggle book.
-It's not like the information intrigued him as much as it had those many years ago when Frankie had first discovered it.
-Now, it was basically just memorizing the techniques and saving them for future reference when he got out of Borgin and Burkes.
+Two years past.
+Two years seemed like it be enough time, enough time to make a decision, enough time to have become truly immortal, considering Tom's extraordinary skills.
+Unfortunately, there sat Tom, on a dusty stool at the cashier desk of Borgin and Burkes, completely unchanged.
+He was just flipping through The Secret of the Darkest Art like it was just some boring, common, muggle book, instead of the most powerful and evil source of reading material to have ever been written.
+It's not like the information within the pages intrigued him as much as it had those many years ago when Frankie had first discovered it.
+Now, it was basically just memorizing the techniques and saving them away for future reference when he eventually got out of Borgin and Burkes.
 If he ever got out of there that was.

 His main motive for being employed at this shop was to find something rare enough to make a Horcrux, but in the two years he'd been there had found nothing that "intrigued" him.
 Everything seemed too common for his taste.
 The next Horcrux had to be like the Diadem.
 Historical, one-of-a-kind, significant, those were the items he wanted.
 Sure, some of the things brought in were rare, but still not an item anyone would kill to get their hands on, an item they couldn't destroy even if they wanted to.

-"Are you reading that damn book again?"
-Burke asked, unknowingly breaking Tom from his deep mental thoughts.
-He looked up from the book slowly to look at one of his bosses glaring down at him.
-The shop was run by Mr. Borgin and Mr. Burke, if you couldn't have guessed, however you only ever saw Mr. Burke.
+"Are you reading that damn book again?" a voice asked, unknowingly breaking Tom from his deep mental thoughts.
+He looked up from the book slowly to find one of his bosses glaring down at him.
+The shop was run by Mr. Borgin and Mr. Burke, if it couldn't have been already guessed by the name of the shop, however only ever Mr. Burke was ever around to run it.
 Mr. Borgin practically never ever came back in whenever he went out.
 Even Tom had only seen him a few times over the two years he had worked here.
-So, mainly it was Mr. Burke running things.
-Now, he was getting on his jacket and trying to stop his greasy black hair from getting into his eyes.
+Mr. Burke was getting on his jacket and trying to stop his greasy black hair from getting into his eyes.

 "Yes, sir."
 Tom answered, obediently.
 He had learned by now talking back was the wrong idea in a place like this, Mr. Burke was far more dangerous of a man then you could have thought.
 Like Tom had noticed, when someone came in with something extremely peculiar that Mr. Burke really, really wanted, you saw it in his eyes.
 There was this mad, crazy look that looked as though he would just kill them to have it.
 Tom only noticed because, in the past, he had gotten the exact same look.
 His eyes flashed red and his gaze looked murderous, like he was going to kill whatever he was staring at.